SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/REST/developing-cs-clients.md

----
-weight: 30
-title: Rest Client - Developing
-layout: redirect
----

-### Overview
+## Developing REST clients

-The section is tightly linked to the design of the REST interfaces, which are described in [REST implementation](/guides/reference/rest-implementation) in the Reference guide.
+The section is tightly linked to the design of the REST interfaces, which are described in [REST implementation](https://cumulocity.com/guides/reference/rest-implementation) in the Reference guide.

 Documentation is available on the [resources site](http://resources.cumulocity.com/documentation/cssdk/current/).

 ### Connecting to Cumulocity

-The root interface for connecting to Cumulocity from C# is called "Platform" (see "Root interface" in [REST implementation](/guides/reference/rest-implementation) in the Reference guide).
+The root interface for connecting to Cumulocity from C# is called "Platform" (see "Root interface" in [REST implementation](https://cumulocity.com/guides/reference/rest-implementation) in the Reference guide).
 It provides access to all other interfaces of the platform, such as the inventory.
 In its simplest form, it is instantiated as follows:

 ```cs
 Platform platform = new PlatformImpl("<<URL>>", new CumulocityCredentials("<<user>>", "<<password>>"));